The 5 Best Dog Car Harnesses Australia: Tested & Evaluated 2023

 Construction & Comfort

 Especially if you are going for a long ride, the harness your dog will wear needs to be comfortable.
-This is even more important for dogs who suffer from anxiety when in the car.
+This is even more important for dogs like mine who suffer from anxiety when in the car.
 The rules for this are the same as with regular harnesses: a harness that fits well is more likely to be comfortable, and soft padding on the inside will definitely help.

 However, when it comes to car harnesses, security is more important than comfort.
 For this reason, it’s also important to look for harnesses with strong construction and quality stitching.